iosonogio/iosonogio.github.io/_posts/2017-01-05-keeping-debian-up-to-date.md

 ---
 layout: post
 title: "Keeping a Debian Server Up To Date"
-description: "Automation of software updates on a Debian server"
+description: "Automating software updates on a Debian server"
-date:   2017-07-25
+date: 2017-01-05
-categories: linux
-tags: sysadmin apt debian
+tags: linux
 ---

 This guide covers the automation aspects of software updates on Debian by addressing the following two needs: